-- 1) an additional menu of single digit dialing choices, or - 2) an information message, such as directions to the company or company hours
+2.)
+Information message, such as directions to the company or office hours

 A second level menu is programmed on the PAGE of CallExtend memory that corresponds to the single digit the caller dials from the Main Greeting (e.g., PAGE 3 if "3" is dialed from the Main Greeting).
-Instead of programming a ★ in ROW 0 of the PAGE, enter a value from the following chart to fit your application:
+Instead of programming a \star in ROW 0 of the PAGE, enter a value from the following chart to fit your application:

 9 Allows you to enter up to six extensions on this PAGE, with each extension up to 8 digits long.
-Callers will dial a single digit 1-6 from the second menu to reach the desired extension.
+Callers will dial a single digit 1-6 from the second menu to reach each desired extension.
 0 Allows you to enter up to three extensions on this PAGE, with each extension up to 16 digits long.
 Callers will dial 1, 3, or 5 from the second menu to reach the desired extension.
 Allows you to have an information voice message rather than a second menu of dialing options.
 Callers will hear this second voice message and then be disconnected .